-- TFs are required to take AN777 themselves as a prerequisite for the position. - TFs are encouraged to attend the course lectures and review the material. - TFs are required to read all the articles, attend all the discussions, and actively help with facilitation of the discussions.
+- The classes (lectures and discussions) take place M and F 9:30-11:30.
+TFs are required to take AN777 themselves as a prerequisite for the position. - TFs are encouraged to attend the course lectures and discussions and review the material (4 hours of class over the 14 weeks of the semester, an estimated total of ~56 hours for the semester). - TFs are required to read all the articles, attend all the discussions, and actively help with facilitation of the discussions.
 This might require researching the assigned paper, if necessary.
-About 12-15 articles will be discussed per semester. - TFs are required to review and grade 3 quizzes (multiple choices) through the course of the semester (Estimated total of ~12 hours for the semester). - TFs might be asked to help with reviewing 2 to 3 questions out 8 in a midterm exam.
-(Estimated total of ~5-6 hours for the semester). - TFs are expected to provide occasional help for students that might face difficulties and need guidance in addition to the office hours that the course director will be providing. - Meeting with the course director for the grade discussions are expected (Estimated total of ~10 hours for the semester.)
+About 12 articles will be discussed per semester.
+(2 hours per article, an estimated total of ~24 hours for the semester). - TFs are required to review and grade 14 tests throughout the semester.
+The tests will incllude 5-6 multiple choice questions, 1-2 open-response questions about the material, and 1-2 questions related to the critique of an assigned research article (10-12 hours per week for 14 tests, an estimated total of 140-168 hours for the semester). - TFs are expected to provide occasional help for students that might face difficulties and need guidance in addition to the office hours that the course director will be providing (up to 1 hour per week for 14 weeks, estimated total of 14 hours for the semester). - Meetings with the course director for the grade discussions are expected (Estimated total of 8-10 hours for the semester.) - Total number of hours over 14 weeks of the semester will be 242-272 hours or an average of 18 hours per week.